• The AI Timeline

 The AI industry faces a significant challenge with large language models: they consume enormous amounts of energy and memory which makes them expensive and environmentally costly to operate.
 The main bottleneck occurs during inference (when the model is actually being used), where these models need to constantly access and process huge amounts of parameters.
 This problem becomes even more pronounced when running these models across multiple devices, as the communication between devices adds additional delays and energy consumption.

 BitNet is a 1-bit Transformer architecture that trains new AI models from scratch, rather than converting an existing model after training.
 Unlike previous approaches that try to compress models after training (called post-training quantization), BitNet fundamentally reimagines how these models are built.
-The researchers replace the standard linear layers in Transformers with their "BitLinear" layers, which use binary (1-bit) weights instead of the standard 16-bit floating point numbers.
+The researchers replace the standard linear layers in Transformers with their "BitLinear" layers, which use binary (1.58-bit on an average) weights instead of the standard 16-bit floating point numbers.

 How Does BitNet Work?